irene-man/Reconstruction-type-interaction-networks/README.md

 # Reconstruction-type-interaction-networks

 ### Brief description
-Python code for simulating the equilibrium of infection disease dynamics of multi-type pathogens and, subsequently, sampling random cross-sectional datasets from the equilibrium and R code to infer type interaction networks.
-These codes were used to compute the performance of statistical network inference models in reconstructing pathogen type interaction networks from co-occurrence data proposed in "Reconstructing heterogeneous pathogen interactions from co-occurrence data via statistical network inference", *bioRXiv, 2021 (doi: 10.1101/2021.11.15.468692)*.
+Python code for simulating multi-type pathogen dynamics and for sampling random cross-sectional datasets from the ensuing endemic equilibrium.
+The underlying type interaction networks are subsequently reconstructed from co-occurrence data via statistical network inference in R or SAS.
+The corresponding codes were used to evaluate the performance of network inference models as proposed in "Reconstructing heterogeneous pathogen interactions from co-occurrence data via statistical network inference", *bioRXiv, 2021 (doi: 10.1101/2021.11.15.468692)*.

 ### Python prerequisites
 - numpy